ARM-software/arm-trusted-firmware/docs/auth-framework.rst

    is NULL, the authentication parameters will be obtained from the platform (i.e. the BL2 and Trusted Key certificates are signed with the ROT private key, whose public part is stored in the platform).
--  ``img_auth_methods``: this array defines the authentication methods that must be checked to consider an image authenticated.
+-  ``img_auth_methods``: this points to an array which defines the authentication methods that must be checked to consider an image authenticated.
 Each method consists of a type and a list of parameter descriptors.
 A parameter descriptor consists of a type and a cookie which will point to specific information required to extract that parameter from the image (i.e. if the parameter is stored in an x509v3 extension, the cookie will point to the extension OID).
 Depending on the method type, a different number of parameters must be specified.
+This pointer should not be NULL.
    Supported methods are:

    -  ``AUTH_METHOD_HASH``: the hash of the image must match the hash extracted